fangq/mcx/README.txt

   Done
   Press any key to continue ...

-You must reboot your Windows computer to make this setting effective.
+You MUST REBOOT your Windows computer to make this setting effective.
 The above patch modifies your driver settings so that you can run MCX simulations for longer than a few seconds.
 Otherwise, when running MCX for over a few seconds, you will get a CUDA error: "unspecified error".